 CEO Turnover and Director Reputation

 This paper analyzes the reputational effects of forced CEO turnovers on outside directors.
-Outside directors interlocked to a forced CEO turnover experience large and persistent increases in withheld votes at subsequent board re-elections relative to non-turnover-interlocked directors.
-Increases in withheld votes are confined to departures without a successor in place, performance-induced turnovers, turnovers that occur during CEOs’ most productive tenure range, and turnovers at companies that share high common ownership with the interlocked firm.
-Reputational losses are larger for committee members responsible for hiring and monitoring the ousted CEO and directors affiliated with the CEO.
-Involvement in a forced CEO turnover is not associated with a long-term loss in directorships, but lost directorships are replaced by directorships at smaller firms.
-Our results imply that forced CEO turnovers signal a governance failure at the board level and that investors rely on salient actions to update their beliefs about directors’ hidden qualities.
+Directors interlocked to a forced CEO turnover experience large and persistent increases in withheld votes at subsequent re-elections relative to non-turnover-interlocked directors.
+Reputational losses are larger for turnovers with a higher potential for disrupting a firm's management, for directors favorably inclined to the CEO, and for directors with a committee-based responsibility for monitoring the CEO.
+Our results imply that the average forced CEO turnover signals a governance failure at the board level, and that shareholders rely on salient actions to update their beliefs about directors' hidden qualities.

-Keywords: CEO turnover, Director re-elections, Director reputation, CEO succession, Corporate governance
+Keywords: CEO turnover, director elections, director reputation, CEO succession, shareholder voting

 JEL Classification: G32, G34